Abax378/Temp/README.md

 3) Close the script.
 4) Close VS Code.
 5) Open VS Code.
 6) Open the script 'demo_ext_err.ps1'.
-A PowerShell Extension v2022.12.1 terminal should automatically open up (but no others terminals are open).
+A PowerShell Extension v2022.12.1 terminal should automatically open.
 7) Set a breakpoint on line 55. ( Line 55 reads "If ($arrJobs.Count -ne 0) {" ).
 8) Start debug by placing the cursor anywhere in the script and pressing F5.
 9) An error about Line 22 should appear in the integrated terminal.